The Difference Between Lean Concrete and Flowable Concrete?

 Concrete doesn’t always have to be used outdoors.
 In fact, using concrete indoors is becoming more and more popular among homeowners.
 Lean concrete can easily be used for indoor floors – the garage, living room, kitchen, bathroom – the choice is yours!
 Usually, it’s mostly used for levelling underneath tiles, but concrete can easily be used as it is with proper treatment and maintenance.
 Many treatments can be used to enhance the look of concrete, like acid staining, colouring, stamping or stencilling.
 For using it in a living room, for example, polished concrete might be a good option.
 After it’s poured and set, the concrete is then polished with abrasive pads and smoother polishing treatments, giving it a smooth look and a texture that is easy to maintain.

 With indoor concrete maintenance, sealing is one of the most important things.
 A sealer is applied to make the concrete water-resistant and impervious to stains or dirt.
 It might be a good idea to re-apply the sealer every 2-3 years and wax the floors every now and then, just to make sure your concrete is healthy, shiny, and acid-and-water-resistant.
 Concrete floors should be cleaned with a neutral pH cleaner.

 The Deciding Factors

-The nature of your project is the determining factor when it comes to selecting flowable vs. lean concrete.
-Having reviewed the pros and cons to both and understanding the varying aspects of the work you will be completing, the choice should be clear.
+The nature of your project is the determining factor when it comes to selecting flowable or lean concrete.
+Having reviewed the pros and cons to both and understanding the varying aspects of the work you will be completed, the choice should be clear.
 Your local concrete supplier is best equipped with the knowledge to assist you in making an informed decision about the best material selection.